If there is one Mexican cultural event or tradition that has become exponentially famous worldwide, it is with no question, “El día de los Muertos”.

 - DON’T drink at the cemeteries vigils even if you see others and mainly Mexican people doing it.

 - DON’T take photos to people or tombstones if you see that they are grieving (it means it is a recent death)

 - DON’T haggle or bargain.
 Make sure you are getting a fair rate but please DO NOT bargain

 Where to stay in Oaxaca

-In terms of accommodation, I have already mentioned that you should stay downtown, but, very close to it, we have 2 more neighborhoods that are also central, beautiful and that have a lot of events happening in them.
+When you look for a place to stay in Oaxaca, I have already mentioned that you should stay downtown, but, very close to it, we have 2 more neighborhoods that are also central, beautiful, and that have a lot of events happening in them.

 I am talking about the Xochimilco and Jalatlaco neighborhoods.
 Both are within walking distance.

 A couple of hotels that I recommend in Oaxaca are:

 - Oaxaca real: located on Manuel Garcia Virgil, one of the main central streets of downtown.
 Colonial like, fair priced, good service and comfortable.
 I have stayed there many times and I have never had a complaint.
 Check rates and availability

 - Parador del Dominico: very well located, also colonial feel small boutique hotel.
 Clean, comfortable and kind service.
 Fair priced and located close to the Convento de Santo Domingo and many great restaurants.
 Check rates and availability